rage/programming-23/data/part-4/1-vscode.md

 <img src="4_1_1.png">

 It is also possible to start the interpreter inside Visual Studio Code.
-First you should execute a program by clicking on the green triangle.
+First you should execute a program by clicking on the triangle.
 This should open a _Terminal_ section on your screen, where you can now type in `python3` (or `python`):

 <img src="4_1_2.png">